rtur/vim-tiddlywiki/README.md

 * `TiddlyWikiEditTiddler <name>` : Open the tiddler with that name (without '.tid' extension) or create it if it doesn't exist.
 * `TiddlyWikiEditJournal` : Open the journal tiddler for today or create it if it doesn't exist
 * `TiddlyWikiOpenLink` : Open the link under the cursor
+* `TiddlyWikiInsertLink <name>` : Insert a link to the given tiddler at the cursor position.

-The `TiddlyWikiEdit...` commands look for tiddlers in the following locations (in that order):
+The `...Edit...` and `...InsertLink` commands look for tiddlers in the following locations (in that order):
 * If `g:tiddlywiki_dir` is set:
   * `g:tiddlywiki_dir/`
   * `g:tiddlywiki_dir/tiddlers/`